 Sorry I haven’t been around much lately but there’s not been much to report.
 Some time ago, The Racing Rhino was cleaned, polished, sprayed with ACF50 and put away until the Local Council stop putting salt on the roads.
 The Fire Bike is still being ridden now and again.
 That way there’s only one bike to keep clean.

-I’ve only done 986 miles on my V7Sport this year (actually from February and October).
+I’ve only done 986 miles on my V7Sport this year (actually from February to October).

 There’s been a little change to the workshop in that I bought a massive, floor-standing Pollard Corona drill.
 It was 3-phase but it’s now running off the domestic supply.
 It was also built as a high speed drill so a new pulley was made to slow it down (the new motor was half the speed of the old one as well which helped) and I’ve successfully drilled a 13mm hole in steel with it as a test.
 As it’s floor-standing I had to change the work bench arrangements and that then led to more fiddling about.
 I’ll make some repairs to the drilling table soon then give it all a coat of paint.